How to Know When to Replace Your Patio Doors in Mankato

 Broken Glass or Other Damage

-Hail can lead to severe structural damage to patio doors.
+Hail can cause severe structural damage to patio doors.
 Replace doors with exterior or glass damage.

-Maybe you’re just ready for a modern design.
-A new patio door may help reduce your utility bills and boost your home’s value.
+Maybe you just want an updated style.
+A new patio door may help reduce your utility bills and enhance your home’s value.

 ENERGY STAR®-rated models1 include energy efficient options like: